flokk.

 Mathallen Oslo

 Oslo's covered food hall in the Vulkan neighborhood brings together about 30 vendors under one roof, selling everything from reindeer tacos to fresh-baked Norwegian pastries and decent ramen.
-It is la
+It is laid-back, loud, and perfectly suited to families where everyone wants something different for lunch.

 food_and_drink